 Here is a list of sports where we recommend the use of a mouth guard:

 Basketball - Badminton - Baseball - Boxing - Car racing - Curling - Field Hockey - Figure Skating - Fencing - Football - Horseback Riding - Gymnastics - Handball - Ice Hockey - Karate - Lacrosse - Martial Arts - Racquetball - Roller Hockey - Rugby - Shot Putting - Skateboarding - Skiing - Skydiving - Soccer - Softball - Squash - Surfing - Volleyball - Water Polo - Weightlifting - Wrestling

 We further recommend that the mouthguard be worn during all practices as well as competitions.

 Each sport demands a different level of protection.
 Some sports and leagues even have specific mouthguard rules and requirements.
-For instance, some leagues ban coloured mouth guards, while others do not allow mouth guards to display brand name logos.
+For instance, some leagues ban colored mouth guards, while others do not allow mouth guards to display brand name logos.